leouieda/lithosphere/lectures/1-midocean-ridges/content.md

 <br>
 refer to the excellent textbooks:

-* "The Solid Earth" by C. M. R. Fowler (chapter 7 section 5)
+* "The Solid Earth" by C. M. R. Fowler (section 7.5)
-* "Geodynamics" by D. Turcotte and G. Schubert (chapter 4 sections 15-17)
+* "Geodynamics" by D. Turcotte and G. Schubert (sections 4.15-17)

 ---